 5 Ways To Create A Relaxing Space To Boost Productivity

-So how do you introduce an office space that has the perks of home but also allows your employees, to be relaxed but productive?
+So how do you introduce an office space that has the perks of a home, but allows your employees to be relaxed but productive?

 As we already mentioned, employees spend half of their time at work, so is it really that far of a stretch to introduce many of the same practices at work as at home?
 For example, at home, we move around and utilize the space that is available.
 At work, this can also be introduced, and if the employees are allowed the freedom to move around, positive results should follow.